danbev/learning-ai/notes/optimization-algorithms.md

 Examples of second-order optimization algorithms are Newton's method, BFSG (Broyden-Fletcher-Goldfarb-Shanno), and L-BFGS (Limited-memory BFGS).

+## Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm
+Is also an optimization algorithm like the above and like mentioned this algorithm differers in that it uses second-order derivatives (the Hessian matrix) to calculate the local curvature of the loss function.

+It is a quasi-Newton method which means that it approximates the Newton method.

 ### Newton's Method
 The following is the normal gradient decent we saw earlier, but instead of using